Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 You can add video, audio, pdf, text, and other types of content to your courses.
 Having said that, Thinkific gives you a lot more flexibility with your e-learning courses.

 Also, Thinkific supports a Live Lesson type which isn’t available in Teachable.
-From the course builder, you can schedule a live Zoom session where your students can participate.
+You can schedule a live Zoom session from the course builder where your students can participate.

 Aside from helping you build courses, Thinkific helps promote your products.
 The platform lets you use reward affiliates and affiliate marketing with instant payouts for sharing your content.